myFields-Mobile/myFields-API/README.md

 		mobile API - speak to the myFields team if you will be working with the myFields.info developer.

-Detailed documentation on API methods, as well as environment setup, can be found in the documentation folder.
+Detailed documentation on API methods can be found in the code, or you can view it by opening documentation/index.html in your browser.
+This documentation is auto-generated from documentation in the code using APIdocs, and it can be updated using that utility.
+You can also find brief instructions on setting up an environment to run this API in the documentation folder.